AndrewFelton23/Expo_app/README.md

 ```
 npx expo start
 ```
-Now enjoy using the app and customising it to fit your needs.# Expo_app
+Now enjoy using the app and customising it to fit your needs.